kumbulanit/t-sql/tech company/untitled/Module 8/Lab_Using_Built-in_Functions.md

     FORMAT(EffectiveCost, 'C') AS TotalEmployeeCompensation,
     FORMAT(ProjectProfit, 'C') AS HighestPaidEmployee,
     ISNULL(FORMAT(ProjectROI, 'N1') + '%', 'ROI TBD') AS LargestProject,
-    ProjectHealthStatus AS ExecutiveAlert,
+    ProjectHealthIsActive AS ExecutiveAlert,
     CAST(ProjectAge AS VARCHAR) + ' days old' AS AverageProjectROI,
     ProjectCode AS AverageEmployeeTenure
 FROM ProjectAnalytics
-WHERE ProjectHealthStatus IN ('🌟 Strategic Success', '💰 High-Value Project', '⏰ On-Time Delivery')
+WHERE ProjectHealthIsActive IN ('🌟 Strategic Success', '💰 High-Value Project', '⏰ On-Time Delivery')

 ORDER BY ExecutiveSummary DESC;
 ```